luaguides

 end

 The :urows() method returns a row iterator where each row is a table.
-If column names aren’t available, it returns positional tables.
+If column names are not available, it returns positional tables indexed by integer.
+This iterator-style interface is idiomatic Lua and works naturally in generic for loops, which makes it the most commonly used read pattern when you want to iterate over every result row.

 Multiple Rows with nrows()